 Morden Mount Primary School sits on the border of Greenwich and Lewisham in Hither Green, serving 400 pupils aged 3 to 11 with the motto "Where potential comes alive."
 This two-form entry state community primary school, rated Good by Ofsted in October 2023, also hosts Quaggy Children's Centre on site, providing integrated early education, childcare, and family support for local families.
 Led by headteacher Mr Stephen Harris since April 2018, the school prioritises inclusivity and high expectations, teaching pupils to value and respect everyone in the community.
-At Key Stage 2, 70% of pupils reached expected standards in reading, writing and maths combined, above the national average of 62%, with 20% achieving high standards.
+In the 2025 Key Stage 2 dataset, 80% of pupils reached expected standards in reading, writing and maths combined, with 10% achieving high standards.

-Morden Mount ranks 56th out of 67 ranked primary schools in Greenwich and 10,120th nationally, placing it below national averages in the most recent performance data.
-However, Ofsted inspectors found that pupils achieve well and are happy and proud of their school.
+Morden Mount ranks 32nd in Greenwich and 3,103rd nationally for primary overall performance in the current dataset, with a primary academic rank of 1,871st.
+Ofsted inspectors found that pupils achieve well and are happy and proud of their school.
 The school's strength lies in its mature understanding of diversity, enriching curriculum experiences including a Year 5 Shakespeare production with a local theatre company, and strong pastoral care.
-Reception entry is managed by the Royal Borough of Greenwich and is highly competitive; the furthest distance offered in the most recent admissions round was 2.67 miles, with 81 applications competing for 38 places (subscription rate of 2.13:1).
+Reception entry is managed by the Royal Borough of Greenwich; for 2027 entry, the available timetable records a 15 January 2027 application deadline and 16 April 2027 offer day, using the national default where the local 2027/28 scheme still needs confirmation.

 Morden Mount's ethos centres on helping each child realise their full potential across all areas of learning and personal development.
 The school expresses pride in "our school, our children and our achievements," creating a culture where pupils feel valued and supported.
 Staff teach pupils to appreciate people's differences, and Ofsted inspectors noted that children demonstrate a mature understanding and appreciation of diversity within the school community.
 The school motto, "Where potential comes alive," reflects this commitment to nurturing every child's talents and capabilities.